gualtierotesta/blog/docs/certifications/ccdak.md

 Kafka default security level is very low.

 * Encryption in transit is optional and off in the default configuration.
-Here transit means from producer to broker, between brokers, from broker to consumer)
+Here transit means from producer to broker, between brokers, from broker to consumer.
-* Authentication and authoriation are options and off in the default configuration
+* Authentication and authorization are options and off in the default configuration
 * Encryption at reset (partition segments) is now available in the standard Apache Kafka (available in the Confluent version).
 Workaround 1: encrypt the disk.
 Workaround 2: encrypt/decrypt the messages using the producers/consumers.

 ## Kafka Streams

 Java API included in Apache Kafka.

-It allows to create applications that run inside the Kafka cluster with a  "exactly-once" semantic.
+It allows creating applications that run inside the Kafka cluster with an "exactly-once" semantic.
 Streams can be stateful with the state managed by the Kafka cluster.

 ## Kafka Connect

 It is a separate system with its own cluster.
 Its purpose is to:

 1. Read data from "sources", writing messages to Kafka topics
-2. Write data to "sinks", reading messages from kafka topics.
+2. Write data to "sinks", reading messages from Kafka topics.

 The Connect cluster has several workers that use Kafka REST API to integrate with Kafka.
 Each worker handle 1..N connections.
 The state of the Connect cluster is stored in a Kafka topic.